Sensitivity Analysis

 AHP Software Weighted Attributes chart after clicking the Cost legend to disable that criterion; the winning option flips from Car 1 to Car 2, demonstrating how sensitive the decision is to Cost.

-One-way Sensitivity Analysis of a variable
+One-Way Sensitivity Analysis of a Variable

 AHP Software Sensitivity Analyzer tab listing decision variables sorted by sensitivity rank, computed as the percentage change in the variable value that would flip the recommended option.